Did it cross the line? Germany out on dramatic night

 In other words, if you drew an imaginary line upwards at 90 degrees from the far edge of the whitewash, it would have still passed through the curve of the ball, albeit only just, even though the part of the ball that touches the ground had fully crossed the line.

-A goal was initially given, then VAR intervened, but ultimately Japan's lead would stand, and they would go on to win.
+The goal was initially ruled out by the assistant referee after a long pause, then VAR intervened and ultimately Japan's lead would stand - and they would go on to win.

 "I have seen a photo that must have been tampered with, it cannot be that this photo is real.
 It has to be manipulated," said Spain boss Luis Enrique.